Old Fashioned Creamed Corn Casserole

 You can make corn casserole up to 1 day in advance.
 Prepare the casserole as directed, but instead of baking it, cover it with plastic wrap or foil, and place it in the refrigerator.

-When you’re ready to bake it, preheat the oven and bake according to recipe directions (you may need to add another 5 minutes because it will be cold from the refrigerator).
+When you’re ready to bake it, preheat the oven and bake according to recipe directions (you will need to add another 5 minutes because it will be cold from the refrigerator).

 table set for thanksgiving with corn casserole, sweet potato casserole, plates, and white mini pumpkins.